African gays make simple request to pope: preach tolerance

 "We don't view homosexuality as a normal lifestyle but also we have chosen not to persecute those who have fallen victim to it," he said.

-While gays feel ostracized by the Catholic church's teachings, Africa's evangelical protestant preachers are often among the most strident opponents of homosexuality.
+While gays feel ostracised by the Catholic church's teachings, Africa's evangelical protestant preachers are often among the most strident opponents of homosexuality.

 "LOVE EVERYONE"